 - b.
 Initial responding officers should not attempt to interview the victim in these situations, but should instead attempt to obtain basic information and facts about the situation, including the jurisdiction where the incident occurred and that a crime most likely occurred.
 Officers should seek to obtain this information from parents, caregivers, the reporting party, or other adult witnesses, unless those individuals are believed to be the perpetrators. - c.
-Officers responding to victims with special considerations must comply with the mandated reporting requirements of Minnesota Statute 626.556 and 626.557, as applicable.
+Officers responding to victims with special considerations must comply with the mandated reporting requirements of Minnesota Statute Section 260E.06 and 626.557, as applicable.
 Officers investigating cases involving victims with special considerations should coordinate these investigations with the appropriate local human services agency where required.
 Any victim or witness interviews conducted with individuals having special considerations must be audio and video recorded whenever possible.
 All other interviews must be audio recorded whenever possible.

 Not all sexual assaults of minor victims require a mandatory report to social services.
-This policy recognizes that in certain cases, notifying and/or the involvement of a parent/guardian can cause harm to the minor and/or impede the investigation.
-Officers responding to the sexual assault of a minor victim that does not trigger a mandated report under Minn.
-Stat.
-626.556 should assess for the impact on the victim and the investigation if parents/guardians were notified before making a decision to involve them.
+This policy recognizes that in certain cases, notifying and/or the involvement of a parent/guardian pursuant to 260E.22 can cause harm to the minor and/or impede the investigation.
+Officers responding to the sexual assault of a minor victim that does not trigger a mandated report under Minnesota Statute Section 260E.06 should assess for the impact on the victim and the investigation if parents/guardians were notified before making a decision to involve them.